Frequently Asked Questions

 - Lotto: Winners are paid 50% of the advertised jackpot.

-- Mega Millions and Powerball ®: cash amount is calculated based on the bond factor the day the winner claims the prize.
+- Mega Millions and Powerball ®: cash amount is calculated based on the bond factor on the draw date.

 - Lotto: Annuity option is paid out over 25 years.